Ireland '23 - epilogue

 return to mdimage index

-Food note - if I write about food at hotels where I stayed, it is because I wanted to maintain a mostly vegetarian diet on this trip, and selected the hotels based on location and menu.
-It was easy to do so.
+Back home food note - if I write about food at hotels where I stayed, it is because I was trying to maintain a mostly vegetarian diet while on the trip, and selected hotels based on location + menu.

 Many hotels have a Superfood salad w/mixed greens, quinoa, and various vegetables.
-Soups in Ireland are amazingly good.
-All hotel restaurants had side dishes to augment, like say broccolini or mixed vegetables.
+And soups in Ireland are amazingly good and actually have real vegetables !!
+The hotel restaurants all had side dishes to augment, like say broccolini or mixed vegetables.

-I had an egg for breakfast every day but no meat other than that, and I enjoyed mushrooms/beans/cooked tomato.
+I had an egg for breakfast every day but no meat other than that, and I enjoyed having extra mushrooms, beans & cooked tomato.
+(There are few things in the world better for health & longevity than mushrooms & beans.)

-The only exception as regards meat at lunch or dinner was the amazing fish chowder appetizer at Knights Town, on Valentia Island.
-I thought it would be overloaded with potato but it was only fish and veggies, perfect.
+The only exception was the amazing fish chowder appetizer at Knights Town, on Valentia Island.
+I thought it would be overloaded with potato but it was only fish (4 types) and veggies, and no potato, and was probably the best fish chowder I've ever had.

-Scones - in 18 days I had 16 superb scones, most with clotted cream or butter and jam, with coffee.
-But since I ate healthy otherwise, and, we did a lot of walking, once home I only weighed one pound more then when I left.
+About Irish (and UK) scones - in 18 days on the road I had 16 superb scones, most with clotted cream or butter and jam, along with a dark roast coffee.
+But since I ate healthy otherwise, and we did a lot of walking, once home I only weighed one pound more then when I left.
+Not bad after having 16 scones; otherwise I stuck with the rest of my 95% vegetarian diet.

 One small shop, only 2 blocks away, was supposed to open at 7 am but I arrived early & the proprietor said she often opens at 6:30 am and kindly invited me in, saying 'fresh scones would be here in 15 minutes'.
 I planted myself with a coffee and looked at a local paper.
-A younger woman helper soon arrived.
-A woman customer followed and also sat with coffee awaiting the scone delivery.
+A young woman kitchen helper soon arrived.
+A woman customer followed and also sat with coffee, awaiting the scone delivery.

-It was still dark out and there was no traffic on the main road, just outside.
-I could hear the sound of a river under the ancient bridge, just outside.
-At one point the two women working in the small kitchen and the customer were all singing along with a pop song on the radio.
+Outside it was still dark and no traffic sat all was on the main road in & out of town, just beyond the entrance.
+I could hear the sound of a river under the ancient stone bridge next door.
+At one point the two women working in the small kitchen and the customer were quietly singing along with a pop song on the radio.
+It was a charming small-town scene !

 return to Ireland 23 index